-There’s a lot of freedom in the container of sugar abstinence, many different ways to eat: vegetarian, vegan, low-carb, raw foods, paleo (a hunter-gatherer diet), high protein, clean eating (whole, unprocessed foods.)
+There’s a lot of freedom in the container of sugar abstinence, many different ways to eat: vegetarian, vegan, low-carb, raw foods, paleo, high protein, clean eating (whole, unprocessed foods.)
 I prescribe to the philosophy that there is no one diet that works best for everyone, what is called integrative nutrition.
 Rather, each person needs to find the foods that work for his or her body.

 How do you do this?

 You eat something, note how it makes you feel, and adjust.
 You find the foods that love you back.
 (A food diary is a fantastic tool for this process, as you can observe yourself and make the connections between your health/mood and food choices.)

 You gently release or moderately eat even “healthy” foods like bananas or whole wheat pasta if they make you feel terrible.
 The trick is making peace with those choices – and not creating fodder for the mind to feel deprived.

 I’m constantly experimenting, fine tuning, and listening.
 So while I can share what I eat today it is exactly that – what I am eating today.